 - Guide to Your Health Care: After Heart Transplantation (International Transplant Nurses Society) - PDF

-- MedlinePlus: Cardiac Rehabilitation (National Library of Medicine) Available in Spanish
+- MedlinePlus: Cardiac Rehabilitation (National Library of Medicine) Also in Spanish

 - What to Expect After a Heart Transplant (National Heart, Lung, and Blood Institute)